 Your test report will show your cholesterol levels in milligrams per deciliter of blood (mg/dL).
 To determine how your cholesterol levels affect your risk of heart disease, your doctor will also take into account other risk factors such as age, family history, smoking and high blood pressure.

-A complete fasting lipoprotein profile will show the following four results.
+A complete fasting lipoprotein profile will show the following for:

 Learn How to Get Your Cholesterol Tested.